GNOME/manuals/README.md

 # Manuals

-Browse and Search developer documentation
+Install, Browse, and Search developer documentation

+Manuals is an extraction of the Documentation component of GNOME Builder into a standalone application.

 ## Installation